Trajan's Parthian campaign: Background

 Finally, there are other modern historians who think that Trajan's original aims were purely military and quite modest: to assure a more defensible eastern frontier for the empire crossing Northern Mesopotamia along the course of the Khabur River to offer cover to a Roman Armenia.
-That interpretation is backed by the fact that all later Roman wars against Parthia aimed at establishing a Roman presence deep into Parthia itself.
+That interpretation is backed by the fact that all later Roman wars against Parthia aimed at establishing a Roman presence into Parthia itself.

 Timeline

 Plans

 The campaign was carefully planned in advance: ten legions were concentrated in the Eastern theatre.
 Since 111, the correspondence of Pliny the Younger witnesses to the fact that provincial authorities in Bithynia had to organise supplies for passing troops, and local city councils and their individual members had to shoulder part of the increased expenses by supplying troops themselves.
 The intended campaign, therefore, was immensely costly from its very beginning.

 Armenia

 Trajan marched first on Armenia, deposed the Parthian-appointed king (who was afterwards murdered while he was kept in the custody of Roman troops in an unclear incident that was later described by Fronto as a breach of Roman good faith) and annexed it to the Roman Empire as a province.
 He received in passing the acknowledgement of Roman hegemony by various tribes in the Caucasus and on the Eastern coast of the Black Sea, a process that kept him busy until the end of 114.
-At the same time, a Roman column under the legate Lusius Quietus, an outstanding cavalry general who had distinguished himself during the Dacian Wars by commanding a unit from his native Mauretania, crossed the Araxes river from Armenia into Media Atropatene and the land of the Mardians (present-day Ghilan).
+At the same time, a Roman column under the legate Lusius Quietus, a cavalry general who had distinguished himself during the Dacian Wars by commanding a unit from his native Mauretania, crossed the Araxes river from Armenia into Media Atropatene and the land of the Mardians (present-day Ghilan).

 It is possible that Quietus's campaign had as a goal to extend the newer more defensible Roman border eastwards towards the Caspian Sea and northwards to the foothills of the Caucasus.